 Grill the loaf indirect for one hour.

-Remove the loaf from the pan and continue grilling indirect for another 45 minutes.
+Remove the loaf from the pan and continue grilling indirect for another 45 minutes or until it reaches an internal temperature of 160º.

-Remove the loaf from the grill, tent with foil and let cool for about an hour.
+Remove the loaf from the grill, tent with foil and let cool for about half an hour.

 Once the loaf has rested, slice it thin.